AEminium/AeminiumBenchmarks/README.txt

 with population size of 100, 100 generations, a probability of mutation and recombination of 20% and elitism of the 10 best individuals.

+Heat: Heat diffusion simulation across a mesh of size 4096 x 1024 (based on algorithm from Cilk- 5.4.6).
+Leaf column size of 10 is the granularity parameter.
+Timestep used is 200.

 Integrate: Approximation of the integrate of (x^2 + 1)*x from -2101.0 to 200
 with an error tolerance of 10^-11.
 (Threshold 10)